HISTORY OF EMERGENCY MANAGEMENT

 In the conference at the end of 1997, Warren J. Vaughn (Dickson County) became president.
 There are no minutes available to support the events in this administration.

 In the conference at the end of 1998, Nancy McGill (American Red Cross) became president.
 She remained president for a few months and then resigned due to the discovery of terminal illness (cancer) of her husband.
-President-Elect James Medling (Dyer County) transitioned into office as President.
+President-Elect James Medling (Dyer County) assumed office as President when the position vacated.
 There are no minutes available to support the events in this administration.

-In the conference at the end of 1999, James Medling (Dyer County) was re-elected president for another term.
+In the conference at the end of 1999, President Medling (Dyer County) was re-elected president for another term.
 There are no minutes available to support the events in this administration.

 In the conference at the end of 2000, Steven R. Manley (Dickson County) became president.
 There are no minutes available to support the events in this administration.